Don Reo

 Other shows for which he has written include Wizards and Warriors, Everybody Hates Chris, M*A*S*H, Rhoda and The Golden Girls.
 He was also the executive producer and the main writer for the FOX show Action.
-He created the FOX show Brothers and later was an executive producer and showrunner on Two and a Half Men with Jim Patterson.
+He created the FOX show Brothers and later was appointed an executive producer and showrunner on Two and a Half Men with Jim Patterson.

-Reo co-wrote the book Big Man with Clarence Clemons.
+He is also known to co-wrote the book Big Man with Clarence Clemons.

+Personal life

+Reo has been married twice.
+His first marriage was to Marie C. Tullo in 1967, but they later divorced in 1976.
+He is currently married to Judith Allison.